Wendy (film)

-Wendy is a 2020 American fantasy drama film directed by Benh Zeitlin, from a screenplay by Zeitlin and Eliza Zeitlin.
+Wendy is a 2020 American fantasy drama film directed by Benh Zeitlin, from a screenplay by Zeitlin and his sister Eliza Zeitlin.
 The film stars Devin France, Yashua Mack, Gage Naquin, Gavin Naquin, Ahmad Cage, Krzysztof Meyn, and Romyri Ross.
 It is intended to be a re-imagining of J. M. Barrie's Peter Pan.

 Wendy had its world premiere at the Sundance Film Festival on January 26, 2020 and was released on February 28, 2020 by Searchlight Pictures.

 Plot

 Wendy Darling lives in the rural South with her waitress mother Angela and twin brothers James and Douglas.
-Back when James and Douglas (Logan Jones and Luke Jones) were celebrating their seventh birthdays, their next-door neighbor and cousin Thomas Marshall storms outside (on discovering what his future will be) and disappears, with Wendy seeing him being lured into climbing aboard a passing train car by a hooded childlike figure.
-One night, when the children request a bedtime story, Angela tells them about her life and how she was forced to give up on her dreams in order to raise a family.
-Wendy wonders whether the same thing will happen to her.
+Back when their next-door neighbor and cousin Thomas Marshall was celebrating his birthday, Thomas storms outside (on discovering what his future will be as an adult) and disappears, with a toddler Wendy watching him being lured into climbing aboard a passing train car by a hooded childlike figure.

-The next night, as the train passes by their bedroom window, Wendy notices a boy riding on top of the train cars.
+One night, as a train passes by their bedroom window, Wendy notices a boy riding on top of the train cars.
 The three children climb out of their window and join the boy, Peter, who takes them all to a tropical island with an active volcano, which Peter calls "Mother".
-The island is populated by other children, including their long-lost cousin Thomas, who has not aged a day for over the past seven years.
+The island is populated by other children, including their long-lost cousin Thomas, who has not aged a day in over seven years.
 Peter explains that Mother's spirit resides in the volcano and prevents the children from aging, so long as they believe in her.
-They later discover a large glowing fish, which is Mother's other form with Wendy then secretly coming across a dated photograph of a deceased family of islanders that include Peter and concludes Mother must've saved him from a natural disaster (that killed the other islanders) and shared her powers with Peter making him ageless.
+They later discover a large glowing fish, which is Mother's other form with Wendy then secretly coming across a dated photograph of a deceased family of islanders (in some sort of subterranean shrine decorated with paintings deep beneath a sea cave) that include Peter and concludes Mother must've saved him from a natural disaster (that killed the other islanders) and shared her powers with Peter making him ageless.